 How Much is “Free”?

 Free means no money.
-Free members are eligible to post on legal torch in addition to all the free services, like the Web-O-Trust whitelisting network, posting to our magazines and HOA’s.
-The cost to for blog maintenance will be $30.00 per month and each member will also get their own user profile with a citation back to their sites, social profiles and blogsjust like web-o-trust, but connected to press releases and articles on their Legal Torch blog.
+Free members are eligible to post on the legal torch in addition to all the free services, like the Web-O-Trust whitelisting network, posting to our magazines, and H.O.A.’s.
+The cost for blog maintenance will be $30.00 per month, and each member will also get their user profile with a citation back to their sites, social profiles, and blogs just like web-o-trust, but connected to press releases and articles on their Legal Torch blog.

 Announcing Revisions to Legal Torch

-After consultation, I have decided to move forward with using one website for promoting COLT, our services, and our members, and to turn Legal Torch into a legal blog posting platform ONLY, for vetted members.
-Accordingly, we are going to go with subfolders, and an interface more like lawyers.com to join and post on that site.
+After the consultation, I have decided to move forward.
+We will be using one website for promoting COLT.
+So our services and our members will use one platform ONLY.
+So we are going to go with subfolders.
+And we will interface more like lawyers.com to join.

-The use of that site will come with a minimal fee of $30.00 per month, in order to cover the costs of editing and maintenance.
-(No exact match anchors allowed, and must be original, non plagiarized content.)
-Again, the cost to for blog maintenance per user will be $30.00 per month and each member will also get their own user profile with a citation back to their sites, social profiles and blogs.
+The use of that site will come with a minimal fee of $30.00 per month.
+This will cover the costs of editing and maintenance.
+(No exact match anchors allowed and must be original.
+Also, it must be non-plagiarized content.)
+Again, the cost per user will be $30.00 per month.
+And each member will get their user profile with a citation back to their sites, social profiles, and blogs.

 Moving the Question and Answer Forum

-We all feel that we need to use Circle of Legal Trust for other services, and that we can get much more benefit as a whole by use of one brand.
+We all feel that we need to use the Circle of Legal Trust for other services and that we can get much more benefit as a whole by the use of one brand.
 In closing, I wanted to thank everyone, and I will update this evergreen article, as more things start to materialize.